- 1 The Messenger became “The Word”

 and by the breath of His mouth all their host.

-Job called this breath, “the Spirit of EL,” and described the “breath of God,”
+Job called the Word, “the Spirit of EL,” and described the “breath of God,”

 The Spirit of EL, SHE-made-me,

 And the Breath of the Almighty, gives me life (Job 33:4).

 Psalms 104:30 also has Genesis 1:2 in mind, to say the breath of God brought life into being: